 What is systemic lupus erythematosus (SLE)?

 - Inflammation of the kidneys—called lupus nephritis—can affect the body’s ability to filter waste from the blood.
-It can be so damaging that dialysis or kidney transplant may be needed.
+It can be so damaging that dialysis or a kidney transplant may be needed.

 - Inflammation of the nervous system and brain can cause memory problems, confusion, headaches, and strokes.